 the only thing you could do –

 Are you ready to begin?
 What does it look like?

-Alice offers counselling and psychotherapy sessions from her private practice in Bingham, Nottinghamshire.
+Alice offers counselling and psychotherapy sessions from her private practices in Bingham and West Bridgford in Nottingham.
 She believes that journeys are often easier when travelling with a guide and she has a well thumbed guide book that she’s willing to share.
 To book in, click here.